 I have an ESS and intend to obtain another dog later in the year.
 I have reviewed many breeds, but have always been a fan of rottweilers.
 I recall reading an article dealing with this breed as a gundog.

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.I have seen many different breeds and cross-breeds used in the shooting field, some of which were not of true gundog origin.

 A few can do useful work, but many are limited only to certain aspects of what is expected of a gundog, such as being used solely to flush game in the beating line.